Incident Investigation: Importance, Step-by-Step Guide, Training

 What are worksite incidents?

-According to the Occupational Safety and Health Administration (OSHA), a worksite incident is “a fatality, injury, illness, or close call.”
+According to OSHA, a worksite incident is “a fatality, injury, illness, or close call.”
 Incidents are events in which someone gets hurt on the job.

-You’ll notice that the term also encompasses close calls, or events in which someone was close to getting hurt, but did not.
+You’ll notice that the term also encompasses close calls or near misses–these are events in which someone was close to getting hurt but did not.
 This means that all incidents have to be investigated, regardless of the severity of the injury, and regardless of whether or not an injury occurred.
 If someone could have gotten injured in a certain situation, it counts as an incident.

 Who conducts incident investigations?

-Supervisors and managers, meanwhile, have to facilitate the following things:
+Supervisors and managers have to facilitate the following things:

 • Securing the area in which the incident occurred